Obstructing? Need Help Now!

 ALTERNATE HEAT AND ICE

 Ask the nurse to bring you a moist heat pack now, then an ice pack a half-hour later.
-Place the heat pack on your abdomen or pelvis where you are obstructing.
-Leave It there for 20-30 minutes.
+Place the heat pack on your abdomen or pelvis where you are experiencing pain.
+Leave it there for 20-30 minutes.

 After that 20-30 minute period, remove the heat pack and allow your body to relax for 5-10 minutes.